TiendaNube/api-docs/resources/transaction.md

 #### Response

-**200 OK** - the request was successful and the resource was updated.
+**204 No Content** - the request was successful but there is no representation to return (i.e. the response is empty).

 ### GET /{*store_id*}/orders/{*order_id*}/transactions